i3dprogrammer/GThread-JavaLibrary/README.md

 </h2>

 <p>
-Background thread work with efficient manner.
-Java programmers have a full control on their threads in a few lines of code with saving memory.
+A Background threading system that works with efficient manner.
+Java programmers have a full control on their threads in a few lines of code while saving memory.
 </p>

 <h2>